 Once in business, Park expanded her offerings.
 The one-off articles of vintage clothing she carried inspired an original line of apparel.
 Unhappy with the pajamas and towels available on the market, she had some custom-made, overseeing their design until the texture and comfort of the prototypes were just right.

 “Everything we sell is something I personally adore.
 If the kind of item I have in mind is not out there, we get it made,” she explains.
-This hands-on, creative stance is reflected in every aspect of Park’s business, which has grown to seven brick-and-mortar shops in Tokyo and three in Kyoto.
+This hands-on, creative stance is reflected in every aspect of Park’s business, which has grown to six brick-and-mortar shops in Tokyo, three in Kyoto and one in Fukuoka.
 “Our lives today are overrun with options.
-But the real luxury is choosing only those designs that trul_eny suit your tastes and style,” she says.
-The goal of each Arts & Science store is to make that search, whether it’s for clothing, shoes, jewelry, food or other daily items, much easier and far more pleasant.
+But the real luxury is choosing only those designs that truly suit your tastes and style,” she says.
+The goal of each Arts&Science store is to make that search, whether it’s for clothing, shoes, jewelry, food or other daily items, much easier and far more pleasant.

-HIN / Arts & Science, Nijodori Kyoto is the latest shop, specializing in craftworks handmade by select local and international artisans.
-“No one shoul_end compromise when it comes to personal taste,” Park emphasizes.
+HIN / Arts&Science, Nijodori Kyoto is the latest shop, specializing in craftworks handmade by select local and international artisans.
+“No one should compromise when it comes to personal taste,” Park emphasizes.
 “We want our customers to go home with products they’ll use for a long time.”
 With so much around us now centered on ready-made, throwaway things, it’s a win-win approach: craftspeople’s skills are kept alive, and consumers come to know the joy of using well-made items daily, as a matter of course.